-The above recipe is a tad on the sour side being light on gin and heavy on lemon juice, so in my Aviation recipe I have balanced Ensslin's proportions by simply upping the gin by ¼ shot and reducing the lemon juice by ¼ shot.
+The above recipe is a tad on the sour side being light on gin and heavy on lemon juice, so in my Aviation recipe I have balanced Ensslin's proportions by simply upping the gin by a tad and reducing the lemon juice by the same amount.
 The result is better balanced and reveals the delicate floral flavours of crème de violette.

 So named due to the crème de violette giving the cocktail a pale sky-blue colour, the Aviation dates from the early age of aeronautics when air travel was a glamorous luxury that only the rich could afford.
-The brand of crème de violette used is crucial to the look and taste of this cocktail.
+Choosing the right brand of crème de violette is crucial to the look and taste of this cocktail.

-Crème de violette has never been the most widely distributed of liqueurs so many, including Harry Craddock in his 1930 Savoy Cocktail Book, simply omit it from the recipe.
+Sadly, crème de violette has never been the most widely distributed of liqueurs so many, including Harry Craddock in his 1930 The Savoy Cocktail Book, simply omit it from the recipe.